MaddSauer/personal_development/README.md

 I thing this is a lifetime 'work in progress' and I am curious to discover new knowledge and perspectives.
 This repo is German / English mixed depending on the source of knowledge.

+*hint*: Click the link behind 'review & comments:' to get more detailed informations.

 # Make Time
  * subtitle: How to Focus on What Matters Every Day